Veterans Shine in Novi Sad: Legends Leave Their Mark

 In the youngest age group (Over 40), top-seeded Grigory VLASOV (AIN) justified his ranking by securing the gold medal after a strong campaign.
 France’s Thomas GUIGNAT clinched silver, while Josip HUZJAK (Croatia) and Mathias HABESOHN (Austria) earned bronze.

-The Over 45 event saw a familiar face return to the top of the podium Lucian FILIMON, last year’s Over 40 champion, now competing under the French flag, triumphed again.
-Cédric MERCHEZ (Belgium) claimed silver, while Wojciech KOŁODZIEJCZYK (Poland) and Aleksei MLINARZH (AIN) shared bronze.
+The Over 45 event saw a familiar face return to the top of the podium Lucian FILIMON, last year’s Over 40 champion, now competing under the French flag, lost in the final.
+Cédric MERCHEZ (Belgium) claimed gold, while Wojciech KOŁODZIEJCZYK (Poland) and Aleksei MLINARZH (AIN) shared bronze.

 In the singles there was no medal for Serbia’s Aleksandar KARAKAŠEVIĆ, one of the most recognizable names in the Over 50 field, as Ioannis VLOTINOS (Greece) emerged as the champion in that category.
 Czechia’s David ŠTĚPÁNEK finished runner-up, and Fredrik ÅBORG (Sweden) and Krisztian SZABÓ (Hungary) completed the podium.
 However partnering Croatia’s Dragutin SURBEK in Doubles, KARAKASEVIC clinched gold.